fabiospampinato/cash/README.md

 ### $.fn.appendTo

-Adds the first element in a collection to the target element.
+Adds the elements in a collection to the target element(s).

 ```js
 $(element).appendTo(element) // => collection